Warnings: mild gore/horror.

 Jiang Yanli lit one with a talisman.
 She made as if to offer one to Wei Wuxian too, but he shook his head.
 He feared what contact with fire could bring out of him when energy thickened the air so, almost begging to be used.

 The hallway at the end of the empty house forked three different ways.
 “Which way did he go?”
-Jiang Yanli asked to no one.
-She shone light upon each of the three dark corridors, hoping perhaps to find trace of Jin Ling.
+Jiang Yanli asked no one.
+She shone light upon each of the three dark corridors, hoping perhaps to find footsteps or torn clothing.
 “A-Xian, can you feel anything?”

 Wei Wuxian had no wish to share what he was feeling.
 “Jin Ling is a straightforward boy,” he declared, stepping into the middle road.